 Can a Christian can lose their salvation if they fail to stand firm or endure to the end?

 There are 22 scriptures in the New Testament that have some bearing on this question.
 Here we will look at three of these scriptures.
-(I will look at more in the next post.)
-The three scriptures are all from Jesus and they are all variations on this:
+(The others are found here.)
+These three scriptures are all from Jesus and they are all variations on this:

 All men will hate you because of me, but he who stands firm to the end will be saved.
 (Matt 10:22, 24:13, Mark 13:13)

 You may wonder, “What if I don’t stand firm to the end?
 What if I have a bad day, a bad month, or a bad year?
 What if I stray?”

 As we have seen elsewhere, Christians who stray are not booted out of the kingdom.
-The Bible lists at least 14 tragic consequences of wandering but eternal damnation is not one of them.
+The Bible lists at least several bad consequences of wandering but eternal damnation is not one of them.

 But is Jesus saying something different here?
 Is he saying that life is one big probationary period and only those who perform flawlessly every day will qualify for the kingdom?
 If he were, he would be contradicting promises he made elsewhere.

 Jesus is not talking about eternal salvation but staying alive in the face of persecution.
 He is describing what would happen to the apostles when they preach the gospel.

 |What Jesus said would happen (Mt 10)…||What happened to Paul…|